Design of 2D Skyrmionic Metamaterial Through Controlled Assembly

 Skyrmionic textures represent swirling topological spin configurations, typically stabilized by the Dzyaloshinskii–Moriya interaction (DMI).
-There are three primary skyrmionic textures: skyrmions\cite{generate_sk_1,generate_sk_2,generate_sk_3,casiraghi2019individual,zeissler2020diameter,wang2022mechanical}, antiskyrmions\cite{ask_create_move_1,ask_create_move_2,ask_create_move_3,ask_create_move_4,ask_create_move_5,ask_create_move_6}, and skyrmioniums\cite{SKM_create_move_1,SKM_create_move_2,SKM_create_move_3}, distinguished by their topological charges, morphology and properties (such as the presence or not of skyrmion Hall effect).
+There are three primary skyrmionic textures: skyrmions \cite{generate_sk_1,generate_sk_2,generate_sk_3,casiraghi2019individual,zeissler2020diameter,wang2022mechanical}, antiskyrmions \cite{ask_create_move_1,ask_create_move_2,ask_create_move_3,ask_create_move_4,Ritzmann2018,ask_create_move_6}, and skyrmionium\cite{SKM_create_move_1,SKM_create_move_2,SKM_create_move_3}, distinguished by their topological charges, morphology and properties (such as the presence or not of the skyrmion Hall effect \cite{Chen2017}).
 Moreover, recent studies have identified complex, higher-order skyrmionic textures carrying an absolute topological charge greater than 1\cite{xu2023metaheuristic,foster2019two,desplat2019paths}.
-The emergent physical properties of skyrmionic textures has great potential in design next generation sustainable spintronic applications such as neuromorphic computing\cite{song2020skyrmion}, race-track memory\cite{fert2017magnetic}, data encoding, and storage\cite{tokura2020magnetic}.
+The emergent physical properties of skyrmionic textures show great potential in the design of next-generation sustainable spintronic applications, such as neuromorphic computing\cite{song2020skyrmion}, race-track memory\cite{fert2017magnetic}, data encoding, and storage\cite{tokura2020magnetic}.

-Advances in understanding interactions among skyrmionic textures, such as attraction, repulsion, and annihilation, resonate with the well-established principles of 'Click chemistry'\cite{kolb2001click}.
-'Click chemistry' is a process characterized by the synthesis of substances through the union of smaller units like molecules, with a focus on controlled assembly\cite{lee2021controlled,ishiwari2018supramolecular,ten2016two,li2020smart,tierno2014recent,whitesides2002self,grzelczak2010directed,macfarlane2021emerging,levin2020biomimetic,penfold2019emerging,das2021chemically}.
-Expanding concept this to 'click magnetism', we introduce 'skyrmionic controlled assembly', utilizing skyrmions, antiskyrmions, and skyrmioniums as elemental skyrmionic building blocks.
-This methodology not only facilitates the integration of textures but also enables the creation of metastable magnetic textures from these building blocks.
+Advances in understanding interactions among skyrmionic textures, such as attraction, repulsion, and annihilation, resonate with the well-established principles of 'Click chemistry' \cite{kolb2001click}.
+'Click chemistry' is a process characterized by the synthesis of substances through the union of smaller units like molecules, with a focus on controlled assembly \cite{lee2021controlled,ishiwari2018supramolecular,ten2016two,li2020smart,tierno2014recent,whitesides2002self,grzelczak2010directed,macfarlane2021emerging,levin2020biomimetic,penfold2019emerging,das2021chemically}.
+Expanding this concept to 'click magnetism', we introduce 'skyrmionic controlled assembly', utilizing skyrmions, antiskyrmions, and skyrmioniums as elemental skyrmionic building blocks.
+The simulated controlled assembly protocol involves manually manipulating the position of these skyrmionic building blocks, or known textures, to induce various assembly processes that give origin to new textures with arbitrary topological charges.
+This methodology not only facilitates the integration of textures, but also enables the creation of metastable extended magnetic textures from these building blocks.